 After adjusting for different population age structures over time, the prevalence of overweight and obesity among Australians aged 18 and over increased from 57% in 1995 to 67% in 2017–18.
 This was largely due to an increase in obesity rates, from almost 1 in 5 (19%) in 1995 to just under 1 in 3 (31%) in 2017–18.

 The distribution of BMI in adults shifted towards higher BMIs from 1995 to 2017–18, due to an increase in obesity in the population over time (Figure 2).

 This graph shows the changing distribution of BMI over time in adults aged 18 and over.
 It shows a shift to the right in BMI distribution between 1995 and 2017–18.
 In 1995, more adults had a BMI in the normal or overweight range compared with adults in 2017–18.
 However, in 2017–18, more adults were in the obese weight range compared with adults in 1995.

-In 2015, 8.4% of the total burden of disease in Australia was due to overweight and obesity.
-Overweight and obesity was the leading risk factor contributing to non-fatal burden (living with disease) (AIHW 2019).
+In 2018, 8.4% of the total burden of disease in Australia was due to overweight and obesity.
+Overweight and obesity was the leading risk factor contributing to non-fatal burden (living with disease), and the second leading risk factor for total burden, behind tobacco use (AIHW 2021).
 See Burden of disease.

 Overweight and obesity increases the likelihood of developing many chronic conditions, such as cardiovascular disease, asthma, back problems, chronic kidney disease, dementia, diabetes, and some cancers (AIHW 2017).
-It is also associated with a higher death rate when looking at all causes of death (di Angelantonio et al. 2016).
+It is also associated with a higher death rate when looking at all causes of death (The Global BMI Mortality Collaboration 2016).

-See Health risk factors among Indigenous Australians for information on overweight and obesity among Aboriginal and Torres Strait Islander Australians.
+See Determinants of health for Indigenous Australians for information on overweight and obesity among Aboriginal and Torres Strait Islander people.